IbrahimJahwari/RDD_Sweden_Nuclear/README.md

-# RDD_Sweden_Nuclear
+# Nuclear Energy Policy Impact in Sweden: A Sharp RDD Approach
 Background Information:
 This is a Regression Discontinuity Design (RDD) study of Swedish nuclear energy production amid an energy policy change in June 2023.
-The implemented policy broadened the focus of energy production from 'renewable' to 'clean', thus allowing for more nuclear production.
-I aim to study the statistical and economic impacts of this policy change utilizing RDD.
+I aim to study the statistical and economic impacts of this policy change utilizing sharp RDD.
+See the written paper for further information.

 File Directories:
 - The "Sweden_RDD.pdf" file is the written paper;